ericksonsrepo/oci-dev/Class-Of-HOL-01/Class-Of-Lab-01.md

   - *Cannot repeat the last 4 passwords*

-**Note:** *If you <span class="underline">haven’t received an introduction email</span> you can login directly.
+**Note:** *If you <span class="underline">haven’t received an introduction email</span> you can login directly and request a password reset.
 Open a browser and navigate to:* <span class="underline">
 <https://cloud.oracle.com/en_US/sign-in>.</span> *Use the ‘**Can’t Sign
-In**’ link to reset your password, a password reset link will be sent to your email.*
+In**’ link to reset your password, a password reset link will be sent to your email.
+The initial invitation will expire within 24 hours.
+If your login offer has expired, contact an admin.*

 ![](./media/image10.png)

-##### Figure 4: Reset password
+*<center> Figure 4: Reset password</center>*

 3. After you’ve successfully logged in, you should arrive at the Guided Journey screen.
-Choose the hamburger icon at the top left of the screen click **Services**, and choose **Compute.**
+Choose the hamburger icon at the top left of the screen click **Services**, and choose **Compute.**  This will take you to the OCI interface.

 ![](./media/image11.png)

-##### Figure 5: Guided Journey Screen
+*<center> Figure 5: Guided Journey Screen</center>*

 # Create a Compartment

-Compartments are used to isolate resources within your OCI tenant.
+Compartments are logical containers used to isolate resources within your OCI tenant.
 Creating resources in the root compartment is not a best practice.
 During the lab exercises, we suggest that you create a compartment for your team.
 You can create all required resources and apply user based access policies within a compartment.

 1. Click the **hamburger icon** in the upper left corner to open the navigation menu.
 Under the **Identity** section of the menu, click **Compartments**

 ![](./media/image12.png)

-##### Figure 6: OCI Console Compartments menu
+*<center> Figure 6: OCI Console Compartments menu</center>*

 2. Click **Create Compartment**